-Think of courses that you did considerably well in (particularly your upper-year courses).
+Think of courses that you did well in (particularly your upper-year courses).
 In this way, the professor has evidence to address and support your suitability as an effective learner, in a more convincing way.
 Get to know your professors and create memorable interactions and rapport by demonstrating your interest in learning what they are teaching.
 Be an active learner and ask thoughtful questions in class.
-Contribute your ideas and reflections on relevant topics, assignments, presentations, readings or current events and integrating this with your course material.
+Contribute your ideas and reflections on relevant topics, assignments, presentations, readings, or current events and integrate them with your course material.

-4. When to Approach your Professors for a Reference?
+4. When Should You Approach Your Professors for a Reference?

 - Include extra names on your list (in case some professors are not available or choose not to write).